cpacilio/marvel_continuity/README.md

 New Avengers Finale (_End of the Hood_)

 Secret Warriors #17-19 (_Several Howling Commandos die in China_)

 Secret Warriors #20-22 (_Death of Phobos and JT_)

+Secret Warriors #23-26 (_Nick's masterplan, Nick kills strucker and destroys Leviathan, Daisy is the new head of the peace force_)

 ### Modern Marvel Cosmic
 Annihilation: